martincostello/blog/source/2015-06-21-why-i-switched-from-wordpress-to-middleman.md

 As you can see, I gave up.
 The main problems and reasons being:

-  1. The WordPress plug-in was old and out-of-date (2 years+ since the last update) and didn't work properly with my version of WordPress;
+  1. The WordPress plug-in was out-of-date (2 years+ since the last update) and didn't work properly with my version of WordPress;
   1. The SQL Server PHP drivers didn't seem to want to run on PHP 5.5.
 After much banging my head against the wall I discovered that not only did they work fine with PHP 5.4, but also that the PHP drivers were already installed in Azure Websites meaning that lots of playing around trying to find the right binaries and get them to load were pointless;
-  1. I could not work out how to import the MySQL data in SQL Server successfully without violating unique constrains and/or losing data integrity.
+  1. I could not work out how to import the MySQL data in SQL Server successfully without violating unique constraints and/or losing data integrity.

 ## A Change Of Tack